KofiRusu/ContentCreator-0.1/QUICK_START.md

 ```

 ### Common Error: "Remote repository not found"
-1. Make sure you've created the `ContentCreator` repository on GitHub
+1. Make sure you've created the `ContentCreator-0.1` repository on GitHub
 2. Check that your username is correct
 3. Verify the repository is public or you have access